-The PID (parameter identification) List view is a 2-column display with the name of the parameters in the left column and their current values in the right column (Figure 4-9).
+The PID (parameter identification) List view is a 2-column display with the name of the parameters in the left column and their current values in the right column (Figure 4-6).

-The 1, 2, and 4 Graph views divide the screen horizontally to simultaneously display data graphs for the indicated number of parameters (Figure 4-11).
-Use the scroll bar or the up ( $\blacktriangle$ ) and down ( $\blacktriangledown$ ) icons to view other parameters in the list.
+The 1, 2, and 4 Graph views divide the screen horizontally to simultaneously display data graphs for the indicated number of parameters (Figure 4-7).
+Use the scroll bar or the up (\blacktriangle) and down (∇) icons to view other parameters in the list.

-Figure 4-11 Four graph view
+Figure 4-7 Four graph view

-Any previously set conditions, such as sort order or locked data, remain in effect when the screen view is changed.
+Any previously set conditions, such as held data or locked lines of data, remain in effect when the screen view is changed.